 Big Data: Consolidating the EU Legal Framework in the Digital Economy

-The ever-growing accumulation and use of digital data raises legal challenges for private and public entities as regards data ownership, the cross-border use and the protection of these data.
+The ever-growing accumulation of digital data raises legal challenges for private and public entities as regards data governance, access and reuse of these data.
 The conference will look at the EU legal framework and its loopholes, and offer a platform for discussion on how to adapt the framework to the European data economy.

 Who should attend?

-EU and national civil servants, lawyers specialised in intellectual property, IT, and data protection laws, in-house lawyers of entities collecting and selling data, data-based products and services, and connected devices.
+EU and national civil servants, lawyers specialised in intellectual property, IT and data protection, in house lawyers of entities collecting and selling data, data-based products and services and connected devices.